-&lt;sup>b A controlled supply is a supply that allows WELL to control energy supply to permanently wired appliances, such as hot water cylinders.
+6 A controlled supply is a supply that allows WELL to control energy supply to permanently wired appliances, such as hot water cylinders.
 The load control associated with a controlled supply is not operated based on specific daily times.

-&lt;sup>5 Night boost is a separately metered supply to permanently wired appliances, such as night store heaters, which are switched on and off at specific times.
+5 Night boost is a separately metered supply to permanently wired appliances, such as night store heaters, which are switched on and off at specific times.
 Night boost supply will be switched on during the night period (11pm to 7am) and for a minimum two hour boost period during the day (generally between 1pm to 3pm).
-Customers on EVB plans are not eligible for night boost pricing.